spatie/laravel-data/docs/getting-started/quickstart.md

 }
 ```

 Let's take this one step further.
-What if we want to only to include the title of each post?
+What if we want to only include the title of each post?
 We can do this by making all the other properties within the post data object also lazy:

 ```php
 class PostData extends Data